K-PaaS/application-platform-guide-eng/user_guide/development_platform/road_address.md

 Picture.
 Spec information of “[Guide]Utilization method of making address(full address).pdf”

 The address file is a zipped file that is about 158 MB.
-(As of June 2015) If you unzip this file, you can check the address file with TXT information as below..
+(As of June 2015) If you unzip this file, you can check the address file with TXT information as below.
 >![api_platform_dorojuso_05]

 picture.
 Address fule list